Harry Crerar: Early years

 Henry Duncan Graham "Harry" Crerar was born in Hamilton, Ontario, on 28 April 1888, the eldest child of Peter Crerar, a Scottish-born lawyer and businessman, and Marion Stinson Crerar.
 He had three younger siblings, Alistair, Violet and Malcolm, and an older half-sister, Lillian, from his mother's first marriage.
 His early education was in private schools in Hamilton.
 In 1899, he attended Upper Canada College in Toronto, the premier boarding school in Canada.
 He spent a year in Switzerland in 1904, then went to Highfield College in Hamilton to prepare for the Royal Military College of Canada in Kingston, Ontario.
 Highfield College had an Army cadet unit of which he was a member.

 Crerar was one of 35 cadets who entered the Royal Military College of Canada in August 1906.
 This involved passing competitive examinations (which had a 33 per cent passing grade), and obtaining certificates from the minister of Christ's Church Cathedral in Hamilton and the headmaster of Highfield College testifying to his high moral character.
 He graduated in 1909, ranked thirteenth in his class.
 He hoped to secure a place with a cavalry regiment of the British Army or British Indian Army, but only seven places were available in the British or Indian armies, of which just two were in the cavalry, and he did not rank high enough.
 Cost was also a factor; service in a British cavalry regiment was expensive and he would have had to rely on his father topping up his income.
 Instead, he accepted a commission as a lieutenant in the Non-Permanent Active Militia, serving with the 4th Battery, Canadian Field Artillery, which was based in Hamilton.

 Crerar took a job as a superintendent with the Canadian Tungsten Lamp Company.
 In 1912 he went to Vienna to study the manufacture of incandescent light bulbs.
 The death of his father later that year prompted a career change and a move to Toronto, where he joined his brother-in-law Adam Beck as an engineer with the Hydro-Electric Power Commission of Ontario.
-The two men traveled around Canada promoting the benefits of hydroelectricity and visited Europe in 1913 to observe the progress of electricity grids there.
+The two men travelled around Canada promoting the benefits of hydroelectricity and visited Europe in 1913 to observe the progress of electricity grids there.
 He courted Marion Verschoyle Cronyn, who was always known as Verse.
 She was the great-granddaughter of Benjamin Cronyn, and the daughter of Benjamin Barton Cronyn, a prominent Toronto businessman.